Ryanhilde/ryanhilde.github.io/_pages/cv.md

   * Applying Homomorphic Encryption to Meter Readings based on user-policy to metered environments

 * Data privacy and Process Mining researcher in the ICIP lab at SDSU.
-  * Investigated and built tools for generalizable privacy schemes using K-Anonymity within workflows and created the [PMDG anonymization framework](https://https://github.com/Ryanhilde/PMDG_Framework).
+  * Investigated generalizable privacy schemes within workflows and created the [PMDG anonymization framework](https://https://github.com/Ryanhilde/PMDG_Framework).
   * Conducted [experiments for finding better bounds of Quasi-Identifiers](https://github.com/Ryanhilde/min_set_cover) in the [K-Anonymity selection problem](https://arxiv.org/abs/2211.13882).
   * Process mining researcher exploring privacy, anomalies and, filtering of event logs (see publications).